 The Commission published a NOFR in the D.C.
 Register on May 1, 2020, that eliminated the need for a CREF to directly connect to the distribution system.
-This facilitated the implementation of a VCREF, using a BTM configuration for the system, that helps reduce the cost of a CREF by avoiding certain infrastructure upgrades while maintaining safety and reliability.
+This facilitated the implementation of two VCREFs, using a BTM configuration for the system, that helps reduce the cost of a CREF by avoiding certain infrastructure upgrades while maintaining safety and reliability.

 The Commission published a NOFR on August 14, 2020, allowing NEM systems for individual BTM generators to exceed 100% of the customer's historical usage and customer payment for excess generation.
 A NEM system can increase the generation threshold by 20% annually, starting in 2020, until the generation threshold reaches 200% in 2024.
-In 2023, the size threshold will be 180%.